How to Write Capstone Project Proposal Plan: Comprehensive Nursing Homework Guide

 Nursing Conceptual Theories

 These theories describe what nursing is and how nurses relate to patients, health, and care.
-They provide a philosophical lens for your project and explain why you believe the intervention is appropriate for your target population.
+They provide a philosophical lens for your project.

 - Dorothea Orem — Self-Care Deficit Theory